cwbeltz/cwbeltz/README.md

 ### Hi there 👋

 My name is Chris Beltz and I am a PhD Candidate at Yale University in the School of the Environment.
 I am an environmental scientist, an ecologist, and an aspiring data geek.
-I have four years of experience programming in R.
+I have four years of experience programming in R with some additional experience in UNIX, bash, and Python.

 - 🔭 I’m currently working on analyzing data to examine the effect of changing water and nitrogen availability on dry ecosystems.
 - 🌱 I’m currently learning Python and expanding my ability to conduct bioinformatic analyses on large datasets.